 The Food Forest site had very compacted soil, but it also had great sun exposure, wind protection and water drainage.
 In terms of resources, there were a good amount of rotting logs.
 Hugelculture beds seemed like the perfect option for our situation.
 Hugelculture beds are no dig raised beds that rely on a gradual decay of wood as a consistent source of nutrients, moisture and heat.
 The process of building a hugelculture bed involves building a big trench, filling it with rotting lots, covering it with the soil available on site and then covering that in mulch.
 Other nutrient rich materials like compost, seaweed and leaves are always welcome.
 Soil aeration increases as branches and logs break down and the logs act like as sponge and hold water over dry periods.
 Rainwater is stored in the logs and is released during drier times.
 The method has worked well for us as our Food Forest is a hot site and most of the plants have survived drought like conditions with the help of this set up.

 In the Fall of 2015 Richard Walker and Javan Bernakevitch designed and led a Food Forestry workshop where community members and off island participants planted the 100 starter plants that seeded our Food Forest.
 Every year more perennial plants begin producing and increase the diversity of the harvest!

-Our new compost education centre provides hands-on education to island residents and GCA program participants on the full range of composting practices, tools, and available products.
+Our new Compost Hotspot provides hands-on education to island residents and GCA program participants on the full range of composting practices, tools, and available products.
 In addition, we compost organic wastes from GCA activities and partner restaurants in order to produce organic compost and fertilizers to support GCA agriculture.

 Our compost facility demonstrates: